 Instructions

 - When oil ripples, add an even layer of potatoes.
-Top with finely diced onions and sprinkle with seasonings then remaining potatoes.
+Top with ¼ cup finely diced onion and sprinkle with ½ teaspoon salt, and ¼ teaspoon ground black pepper.
+Top with the remaining potato slices.

 - Fry potatoes for about 20 minutes, flipping every 5 minutes or so.